 - HR recruitment team; and

-- Recruiting managers and interviewers who are involved in the recruitment process of the position that you have applied for.
+- Recruiting managers and interviewers who are involved in the recruitment process for the position that you have applied for

 Anonymised equality data will be shared with third parties including Stonewall and Advanced Higher Education for equality benchmarking, as well as enabling that improvements to the recruitment processes.